threefoldtech/tfgrid-sdk-ts/packages/UI/docs/script_editor.md

 </head>
 ```

-7. Include the `script-editor` custom element tag in your HTML file as follows:
+8. Include the `script-editor` custom element tag in your HTML file:

 ```html
 <body>